ScenicFramework/scenic/guides/getting_started_nerves.md

 mix deps.get
 ```

-Then you can run the app on your dev machine the same way you would a non-nervs app.
+Then you can run the app on your dev machine the same way you would a non-nerves app.

 ```bash
 mix scenic.run